The Courageous Chicken may earn a commission for purchases made after clicking links on this page. Learn More.

 Onions and Garlic

-This is a frugal pantry staple and I like to keep it on hand because it’s so easy to make lots of quick meals with it.
+This is one of the top pantry staples and I like to keep it on hand because it’s so easy to make lots of quick meals with it.
 You can also substitute half beans or rice to make that pound of beef go even further.
 Zaycon Fresh also has quality ground beef for awesome prices as well!

 Dried herbs and spices are a great way to add flavor to your recipes.
 Garlic powder, onion powder, garlic salt, season salt, Italian seasoning are just a few that I always keep in the kitchen.